jameslamb/oss-report/README.md

 Note that this will tag the container with the version number stored in `VERSION`.

+## Authentication with the Github API

+Note that this service hits the Github API.
+This API's [rate limit policy](https://developer.github.com/v3/#rate-limiting) states that unauthenticated requests are limited (by IP address) to 60 requests per hour.
+Authenticated requests are limited to 5000 an hour.

+As of now, this app has no formal support for injecting application secrets into an instance of this service.
+That means that it can only make 60 requests an hour.

+Such is life.

 ## References

 * [Github API - User Details](https://developer.github.com/v3/users/#get-contextual-information-about-a-user)